TOP

 What should I do if I receive a bill/statement after I've submitted my claim forms?

 Many US medical providers send automatic statements every 30 days to you, without informing us.
-If you receive any additional bills/statements showing an outstanding balance, just let us know.
-We’ll resolve this issue on your behalf.
+If you receive any additional bills/statements showing an outstanding balance, upload these additional bills to myTuGo, and we’ll help resolve this issue on your behalf.

 Who signs the Medical Authority section, and why?